Reversible Poisson-Kirchhoff Systems: Examples

 \subsection{Bullet models}

-We call \emph{bullet models} models where the intensity of the lines plays no role.
-These models can be obtained by taking $\nu_V$ and $\nu_H$ proportional to $\dirac{0}$ (see line~\eqref{ex:Dirac0Dirac0} of the Table~\ref{tab:examples}), and the function $q$ equal to zero (because bullet do not usually change direction by themselves but this is not really important).
-These kinds of processes have been lingering in the probability community for a few years and are notoriously difficult to study out of equilibrium.
-In~\cite{BCGKP15}, several bullet model are defined and studied in the stationary regime instead.
+We call \emph{bullet models} the family of models where the weight of the lines plays no role.
+These models can be obtained by taking $\nu_V$ and $\nu_H$ proportional to $\dirac{0}$ (see Model~\ref{ex:Dirac0Dirac0} of the Table~\ref{tab:examples}), and the turn rate functions $\tau_V = \tau_H =0$.
+Some of them have been lingering in the scientific community for a few years and are notoriously difficult to study out of equilibrium, see for instance~\cite{BM20,HST21} and references therein.
+In~\cite{BCGKP15}, some bullet models are proved to be stationary.
 Some of them correspond to PKS processes with specific parameters.
 For instance, setting $\nu_V$ and $\nu_H$ to be proportional to $\dirac{0}$ and assuming that $p_0 = 0$, the dynamics of the bullets can be formulated as follows.
-When an horizontal and a vertical bullet meet: \begin{itemize} \item with probability $p_V(0)$, the horizontal bullet is destroyed and the vertically one continues its course. \item with probability $p_H(0)$, the vertical bullet is destroyed and the horizontal one continues its course. \item with probability $1-p_V(0)-p_H(0)$, both bullets continue their course (passing through each other). \end{itemize}
+When an horizontal and a vertical bullets meet: \begin{itemize} \item with probability $p_V(0)$, the horizontal bullet is destroyed and the vertically one continues its course. \item with probability $p_H(0)$, the vertical bullet is destroyed and the horizontal one continues its course. \item with probability $1-p_V(0)-p_H(0)$, both bullets continue their course (passing through each other). \end{itemize}

-Of course, taking the Dirac at $0$ for the intensity measure may appear as cheating a little bit since the potential associated with the PKS is then constant to $0$.
-However, it is also possible to define some bullet models by choosing $-\nu_V$ and $\nu_H$ to be Geometric or Exponential measures instead of a Dirac at $0$.
-Indeed, for all these measures, it follows from Table \ref{tab:examples}, lines~(\ref{ex:-GeomGeom}-\ref{ex:-ExpGeom}), that the splitting rate of lines remains constant (\emph{i.e.}\ does not depend on the intensity of the line).
+Of course, taking the Dirac at $0$ for the weight measure may appear as cheating a somewhat since the potential associated with the PKS is then constant to $0$.
+However, it is also possible to define bullet models by choosing $-\nu_V$ and $\nu_H$ to be Geometric or Exponential measures instead of a Dirac at $0$.
+Indeed, for all these measures, it follows from Models~\ref{ex:-GeomGeom}, \ref{ex:-ExpExp} and~\ref{ex:-ExpGeom}, that the splitting rate of lines remains constant (i.e.\ does not depend on the weight of the line).
 Thus, interestingly enough, this shows that some bullet model can be interpreted as the trace of more complex, non-trivial, potential models.